-Government must bear the full expenses of defence of all accused of police cases.
+The government must bear the full expenses of defense of all accused of police cases.

 Stop all sorts.of assaults on newspapers and journals.

-There must be1-no imposition of any restrictions upon the cultural activities of the people and no assaults on the-same on the grands (real or imaginary) of any ideological motivation.
+There must be1-no imposition of any restrictions upon the cultural activities of the people and no assaults on the same on the grounds (real or imaginary) of any ideological motivation.

-Proper atmosphere at this-old places of work and habitation must be immediately restored for the individuals, who were compelled to leave the same due to political reasons, so that they many return, work and live there with safety.
+The Proper atmosphere at this old places of work and habitation must be immediately restored for the individuals, who were compelled to leave the same due to political reasons, so that they many return, work and live there with safety.

 Release all political prisoners.